^

 Structure of Leishmania

-Life Cycle of Leishmania
+Life cycle of Leishmania

-Leishmania development cycle
+Leishmania life cycle

 Symptoms of Leishmania